jeremytammik/tbc/a/1969_chain_idling.md

  twitter:

- the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon
+AU 2022 classes and a new Dynamo book online, external events, Idling and launching a command after closing a form in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon https://autode.sk/chainidling

 AU 2022 classes are available online now, as well as a new Dynamo book and resources project.
-I also present some ongoing nitty-gritty discussions on external events and `Idling` &ndash; Modern add-in deployment and testing
+I also present some ongoing nitty-gritty discussions on external events and <code>Idling</code>
+&ndash; Modern add-in deployment and testing
 &ndash; Parametric curvature in families
 &ndash; Awesome Dynamo online book project